MaheshBodas/reactjs-poc-ui-master/REACT.md

     |   +---RiskTypeList
     |   |       RiskTypeList.jsx
     |   |
-    |   | --- End Helper components in reactjs-poc-ui-master
+    |   | --- End Helper components in chinook-poc-ui-master
     |
     |
     |
-    |   | --- Start Input components in reactjs-poc-ui-master
+    |   | --- Start Input components in chinook-poc-ui-master
     |
     |
     |   +---RiskInput             (Main driver component which decide what Control to render based on field_type)